Ziconius/FudgeC2/README.md

 sudo pip3 install -r requirements.txt
 sudo python3 Controller.py
 ```
+This will generate a new database, and first time credentials.
 You will then be able to access the platform from 127.0.0.1:5001/.
-The first-time logon credentials are:
+The logon credentials are:

 `admin`:`letmein`

-For those who wish to use FudgeC2 via Docker, you can find the Docker [here](/Dockerfile).

 For more information on installation and configuration see the wiki, [here](https://github.com/Ziconius/FudgeC2/wiki).
+If

 ### Usage

 FudgeC2 breaks projects down into campaigns.
 Each campaign will have a their own implant templates, active implants, users, and targets.

 Once you have generated a campaign and implant you will be able to interact with the any active implants from the campaign homepage.
-The

 <Homepage screenshot>